4ms/stm32mp1-baremetal/README.md

 [Bare-metal ARM E-book](http://umanovskis.se/files/arm-baremetal-ebook.pdf)
 Very helpful, well written and easy to read.
 Geared for a different platform, but valuable information.
 The Ctest and Minimal Boot projects are loosely based on this.
-U-boot is also used here.
+U-Boot is also used here.

 ## Feedback